Visit Baton Rouge, Deep South

 Despite this, the city still exudes a certain easy charm.
 The undoubted highlight is the Louisiana State Capitol, constructed in the 1930s in Art Deco style, and surrounded by fifty acres of glorious gardens.
 The city's Old State Capitol, in use from 1850 to 1932, was referred to by Mark Twain as "that monstrosity on the Mississippi," and today houses the Centre for Political and Governmental History, while the Louisiana State University Rural Life Museum re-creates pre-industrial Louisiana life through carefully restored buildings spread over 25 acres of gardens.

-Suggested Baton Rouge itinerary
+Suggested itineraries featuring Baton Rouge

 This sample itinerary will give you an idea of what is possible when you travel in Baton Rouge, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.